Exports rise 16.78 pc to USD 37.94 bn in Jun; trade deficit at record USD 25.63 bn | Business

 - India

-India's merchandise exports in June rose by 16.78 per cent year-on-year to USD 37.94 billion while the trade deficit ballooned to a record USD 25.63 billion, according to the government's preliminary data released on Monday.
+India's merchandise exports in June rose by 16.78 per cent year-on-year to USD 37.94 billion while the trade deficit ballooned to a record USD 25.63 billion on account of a steep increase in gold and crude oil imports, according to the government's preliminary data released on Monday.

 Imports expanded by 51 per cent to USD 63.58 billion in June compared to the year-ago month, the data showed.